KubeBlocks

 • Status: Completed

-• Completion time after continuous backup start time
+• Completion time AFTER continuous backup start time

-# expect one or more Full backups
+# expect one or more Full backups kubectl get backup -n demo -l dataprotection.kubeblocks.io/backup-type=Full,app.kubernetes.io/instance=pg-cluster

 TIP

-KubeBlocks automatically selects the most recent qualifying full backup as the base.
 Make sure there is a full backup meets the condition: its stopTime/completionTimestamp must AFTER Continuous backup's startTime, otherwise PITR restoration will fail.

-Option 1: Cluster Annotation Restoration
+Option 1: Restore a Cluster via Cluster Annotation

 Configure PITR parameters in cluster annotation: